java-clasez/basics/out/production/java_clasez/com/javaclass/inheritance/Readme.txt

 You can change the behaviour of a method in a child class.(In other words: you "override" the functionality provided by the parent class)

+In JAVA - "ALL" classes implicitly extend (are a child of "Object" class)